rvounik/frontend2/README.md

 - Sourcemaps for JS and CSS

 HTML and CSS
-- Behaves like a Progressive Web Application (manifest.json)
+- Behaves like a Progressive Web Application (following manifest)
 - Fully HTML5, CSS3 compliant
 - Able to work offline (service-worker)
 - CSS modules (CSS locally scoped and imported by the JS component)